In the name of Allah, the Gracious, the Merciful

 In noble records, exalted and purified, in the hands of angelic messengers.

-Nonetheless, it can be derived from the verses that it is at least highly recommended to have ablution when touching the Quran and no doubt this is the case.
+Nonetheless, it can be inferred from the verses that it is at least highly recommended to have ablution when touching the Quran.

-There is also a narration used to support the obligation to have ablution before touching the Quran.
+The scholars also use a prophetic narration to support the obligation to have ablution before touching the Quran.

-Abdullah ibn Abu Bakr ibn Hazm reported: In a letter written from the Messenger of Allah, peace and blessings be upon him, to Amr ibn Hazm it is stated:
+Abdullah ibn Umar reported: The Messenger of Allah, peace and blessings be upon him, said:

 لَا يَمَسَّ الْقُرْآنَ إِلَّا طَاهِرٌ